-Why is health and safety important in construction?
-Incidents occur on construction sites every day.
-The accident fatality rate is more than double the all-sector average, with a death occurring every 10 MINUTES on construction sites around the world.
+Incidents occur at construction sites every day.

+The accident fatality rate is more than double the all-sector average, with a death occurring every 10 minutes on construction sites around the world.
 In the US, about 20% of worker fatalities in 2019 in private industry were in the construction sector.
 Less serious accidents also trump other industries.
 The highest number of non-fatal incidents while at work in the EU in 2019 were observed in construction.
 Construction is an industry with a nature that lends itself to injury.
-Construction - workers spend most of their time either elevated above or underground, around dangerous fumes and a variety of heavy, sharp tools or machinery.
-Substandard health and safety practices can result in an array of incidents and injuries - with broken bones and burns comprising the most common injuries on construction sites.
+Construction workers spend most of their time either elevated above or underground, around dangerous fumes and a variety of heavy, sharp tools or machinery.
+Substandard health and safety practices can result in an array of incidents and injuries - with broken bones and burns comprising the most common injuries at construction sites.
 Because construction work often occurs in public spaces, like the building of new roads or bridges, buildings or parks, construction site operators have a duty to protect the public.
-Health and safety best practice recommends that safety professionals consider whether the following hazards exist on their project and devastating how to manage them:
+Health and safety best practice recommends that safety professionals consider whether the following hazards exist on their project and identifying how to manage them: